yashmadan123/mslearn-openai/Instructions/Labs/01-GettingStarted-V2.md

 ## Architecture

 In this lab, the architecture centers around the Azure OpenAI Service, where you will provision an OpenAI resource and deploy the GPT-35-Turbo model.
-Azure OpenAI Studio serves as the primary interface for interacting with the model through the Completions and Chat playgrounds, enabling users to experiment with prompts and refine outputs.
-This architecture enhances application functionality by integrating advanced language processing and code generation capabilities, while also allowing for effective monitoring and management of model performance within the Azure environment.
+The architecture includes the Azure OpenAI Studio, which serves as the primary interface for interacting with the model, enabling users to utilize the Completions and Chat playgrounds for experimentation with prompts and response refinement.
+Additionally, a Cloud Shell application is integrated into the architecture, allowing for configuration and testing of the application while maintaining conversation history.
+This architecture enhances application functionality by leveraging advanced language processing and code generation capabilities, while also facilitating effective monitoring and management of model performance within the Azure environment.

 ## Architecture Diagram